Denny Doherty

-Dennis Gerrard Stephen Doherty (November 29, 1940 – January 19, 2007) was a Canadian musician.
-He was a founding member of the 1960s musical group the Mamas and the Papas for which he was inducted into the Rock and Roll Hall of Fame in 1998.
+Dennis Gerrard Stephen Doherty (November 29, 1940 – January 19, 2007) was a Canadian singer, songwriter and musician.
+A tenor, he was a founding member of the 1960s musical group the Mamas & the Papas for which he was inducted into the Rock and Roll Hall of Fame in 1998.

 Early life and career

-Denny Doherty was born in Halifax, Nova Scotia, the youngest of five children.
-He grew up in Halifax's north end in a devout Catholic household.
+Denny Doherty was born in Halifax, Nova Scotia, on November 29, 1940, the youngest of five children.
+He grew up in Halifax's North End in a devout Roman Catholic household.
 His father was a dockworker and Doherty has described his mother as "a housewife and mystic".

+Early musical career

 Doherty and three friends, Richard Sheehan, Eddie Thibodeau, and Mike O'Connell, began their musical career in 1956 with a band called the Hepsters.
 Two years later they disbanded.
 In 1960, still in Halifax, Doherty, aged 19, along with Pat LaCroix and Richard Byrne, began a folk group, called the Colonials.

 Columbia Records signed the group several months later, at which time they changed their name to the Halifax III.
 The band recorded two LPs and had a minor hit, entitled "The Man Who Wouldn't Sing Along With Mitch", but broke up in 1965.

 The Mamas and the Papas

 In 1963, Doherty established a friendship with Cass Elliot when she was with a band called the Big 3.
 While on tour with the Halifax III, Doherty met John Phillips and his wife, model Michelle Gilliam.

 A few months later, the Halifax III dissolved, and Doherty and their accompanist, Zal Yanovsky, were left broke in Hollywood.
 Elliot convinced her manager to hire them.
 Thus, Doherty and Yanovsky joined the Big 3 (increasing the number of members to four).
 Soon, after adding even more band members, they changed their name to the Mugwumps, which soon broke up due to insolvency.
 Yanovsky went on to form the Lovin' Spoonful with John Sebastian.

-About this time, Phillips' new band, the New Journeymen, needed a replacement for tenor Marshall Brickman, who had left the group to pursue a career in television writing.
+About this time, Phillips's new band, the New Journeymen, needed a replacement for tenor Marshall Brickman, who had left the group to pursue a career in television writing.
 Doherty, then unemployed, filled the opening.
 After the New Journeymen called it quits as a band in early 1965, Elliot was invited into the formation of a new band, which became the Magic Cyrcle.
 Six months later in September 1965, the group signed a recording contract with Dunhill Records.
 Changing their name to the Mamas and the Papas, the band soon began to record their debut album, If You Can Believe Your Eyes and Ears.
 The Mamas and the Papas song "Creeque Alley" briefly outlines this history.
 Doherty sang lead on "California Dreamin'" released in December 1965 prior to the release of the debut album early in 1966.